burlachenkok/exploring-python3/python3-note.md

  import my_module
 ```

 It is typical, but it is not required by interpreter design to place all import statements at the beginning of a module.
-Each module has its private namespace, which is used as the global namespace by all functions defined in the module.
+Next, each module has its private namespace, which is used as the global namespace by all functions defined in the module.

 In the form of an import statement in the form of:
 ```python
 import my_module
 ```
 In this form all global symbols that are defined in `my_module` and available through `my_module.<function|variable name>`.

 The import statement does not add the names of the functions defined in `my_module` directly to the current namespace.

-Next, there is a variant of the import statement that imports names from a module directly into the importing modules namespace:
+However, there is a variant of the import statement that imports names from a module directly into the importing modules namespace:
 ```python
 from my_module import func_f, func_g
 ```